godspeedsystems/gs-documentation/docs/microservices-framework/datasources/datasource-plugins/Memcached Datasource.md

 ```

 ### Sample Usage
-Create two events and two event handler workflows for each event, by the name helloworld2 and helloworld3 respectively.
+Create two events and two event handler functions for each event, by the name helloworld2 and helloworld3 respectively.

 ### Events
 ```yaml